Omega (barque): History

-Drumcliff was built at the shipyard of J. Russell & Co. in Greenock, Scotland, for Gillison & Chadwick, Liverpool, England.
-After her launching in 1887 she was placed under the command of Captain H. Davies.
+The Drumcliff was built at the shipyard of J. Russell & Co. in Greenock, Scotland, for Gillison & Chadwick, Liverpool, England.
+After her launching in 1887, she was placed under the command of Captain H. Davies.

-On 28 July 1898, Drumcliff was sold to the Hamburger Reederei AG, which renamed her Omega.
+On 28 July 1898, the Drumcliff was sold to the Hamburger Reederei AG, which renamed her Omega.
 From 1898 until 1905 she sailed under Captain H. Krause, who was in command for her first great trip around the world.
 In 1898 she left the Lizard in the south of England for Adelaide, Australia.
 The following year she sailed to Newcastle, Australia, putting in at the Chilean harbours of Tocopilla and Iquique, before returning to the Lizard.

 From 1906 until 1907 she sailed under Captain M. Ratzsch, followed by Captain A. Schellhas from 1908 until 1920.
 Under his command the ship also made long passages between Europe, South America (Pisagua and Tocopilla in Chile), Africa (Port Nolloth in South Africa) and Australia (Newcastle).
-From 1910 until 1912, under Captain G. Oellrich, she sailed to harbors on the West Coast of the US (San Diego, Portland, Oregon), in Europe (Hamburg, Rotterdam), Australia (Sydney, Newcastle), and South America (Chile).
+From 1910 until 1912, under Captain G. Oellrich, she sailed to harbours on the West Coast of the US (San Diego, Portland, Oregon), in Europe (Hamburg, Rotterdam), Australia (Sydney, Newcastle), and South America (Chile).
 From 1913 until 1914 Captain P. Hammer assumed command.

 During the First World War, the ship was interned in Peru.
 In 1918, she became a sail training ship.

-In 1920, Omega was released to Peru as a war reparation, and in 1926 she was transferred to the guano firm Compañia Administradora del Guano in Callao, Peru.
+In 1920, the Omega was released to Peru as a war reparation, and in 1926 she was transferred to the guano firm Compañia Administradora del Guano in Callao, Peru.
 From then on, the ship was used to transport guano from outlying islands to the Peruvian mainland.